MOISECHRIST/RNAseq_Project/readme.md

 1. *T. gondii* infection requires a robust IFN response (A) that is completely dependent on both IFNAR and IFNGR signaling (D)
 2. Constitutive tonic activity: even in the absence of infection, IFN pathways maintain baseline expression of defense genes (B)
 3. Failure of compensation: in the absence of both IFN signaling pathways, infection cannot induce an effective compensatory response (C)
-4. Obligatory synergy: comparison D demonstrates that protective transcriptional programs ABSOLUTELY require both types of IFN—neither can compensate for the absence of the other
+4. Obligatory synergy: comparison D demonstrates that protective transcriptional programs require both types of IFN—neither can compensate for the absence of the other
 5. Functional coupling: interferon response and antigen presentation are inextricably linked, forming an integrated defense module against intracellular pathogens

 <img height="650" src="./imgs/image_5.png" width="1500"/>